1967 Morgan Plus 4

 Excellent chassis....no sign of damage, patching, rust, etc (reality is that most Morgans have soggy chassis, they just weren't built to last UNLESS the car was always garaged and taken care of).
 Excellent wood floors and battery trays, impressive 'underneath.'
 Excellent body, very nice older BRG paint, certainly worthy of a low key show.
 Excellent chrome and exterior trim.
 Wire wheels, very well preserved (possibly) original Palomino interior, very good dash and gauges.
 More important, ALL of the original gauges work.

-We were told the engine had been recently rebuilt, judging from compression (150 psi in every cylinder) and oil pressure (75 psi when hot), the way it runs and complete lack of smoke, seems believable...we even dropped the oil sump, pulled main and rod bearing caps, all new bearings and standard journals....very impressive and further validating the indicated very low mileage.
+We were told the engine had been recently rebuilt, judging from compression (150 psi in every cylinder) and oil pressure (75 psi when hot), the way it runs and complete lack of smoke, seems believable...we even dropped the oil sump, pulled main and rod bearing caps, all new bearings and standard rod and main journals ....very impressive and further validating the indicated very low mileage.
 AND having driven several hundred Plus 4s over the years, this car has one of the best gearboxes....quiet in operation, very good synchromesh, maybe because the car only has covered so few miles over the years.

 Wiring looks very good, as a '67 (more than likely, a late 1966), has disc brakes (and we found that all of the brakes have been redone, new wheel cylinders, flex lines, shoes, pads, rebuilt calipers, etc.), louvered bonnet, even a glove box door (missing on earlier Morgans).